logo

 Answer: b

 Explanation: Drugs with molecular weight less than 500-600 Daltons can easily cross the capillary membrane and diffuse into the extracellular interstitial fluids.
-Molecular size, ionization constant, and lipophilicity controls the penetration of drugs from the extracellular fluid to the cells.
+Molecular size, ionization constant, and lipophilicity control the penetration of drugs from the extracellular fluid to the cells.

 3. Which type of drug cannot enter the cell membrane in the below picture?